+4.0.5 Determining herbivore and pathogen damage to E-high and E-low treatments

-4.1.3 Herbivore assays4.0.5.1 Herbivore assays
+4.0.5.1 Herbivore assays

 To assess leaf-cutter ant damage, we collected one extra leaf per plant per treatment, at the same time we collected samples for leaf trait measurements, and introduced it to an actively foraging leaf-cutter ant colony for a two-hour assay.
-We presented leaf-cutter ant colonies with a choice of an E+ or an E- leaf on one disposable plastic plate next to an active nest trail.
+We presented ants with a choice of an E-high or an E-low leaf on one disposable plastic plate next to an active nest trail.
 Carefully, we collected and placed debris from the trail leading up to the plate to encourage foraging in the plate.
 We initiated the ant assay as soon as one ant entered the plate and explored the leaf contents for at least 10-20 seconds.
-Every five minutes we took a digital photo of the choice arena until about 75% of the leaf content of one of the leaves was taken.
+Every five minutes we took a digital photo of the choice arena until about 75% of the leaf content of one of the leaves was consumed or the two-hour mark was reached.
 We used the digital photo at time zero and at the end of trial to quantify the leaf area removed using ImageJ [v1.52r; Schneider et al. (2012)].
 Ant recruitment was estimated by counting individuals in the choice arena throughout trial event.

-4.1.4 Pathogen assays4.0.5.
-Pathogen assays
+4.0.5.2 Pathogen assays

-22). we introduced an agar plug inoculated with hyphae of Calonectria sp.
-(P+ treatment), and an agar plug without the pathogen (P- control) to similarly aged/sized leaves that were still on plants (i.e., were not harvested) within 10-14 days after endophyte inoculations (Gilbert & Webb, 2007).

-Leaves with the P+ or P- treatment were misted with sterile water two times a day (morning and afternoon) to maintain moisture.
+For the pathogen assays, we inoculated seedlings with Calonectria variabilis, a widespread pathogen in tropical and temperate ecosystems (Crous et al., 2006; Li et al., 2022).
+Its distribution reflects trends in agriculture, forestry, and the ornamental plant trade (Li et al., 2022).
+In the tropics its effects are known as Calonectria leaf blight (CLB) which has become a primary fungal disease in commercial tree plantations (Lombard et al. 2010; Sanchez-Gonzalez et al., 2022).
+We prepared the pathogen inoculum with C. variabilis, strain LCM735 collected from Anacardium occidentale in 2013 by Luis C. Mejía (see GenBank accession: MZ215779.1), following Gilbert & Webb (2007) and Tellez et al. (2016).

+Briefly, we grew C. variabilis on 2% MEA in caps from 1.8 mL cryovials (‘agar plugs’).
+We haphazardly selected 2 similarly aged/sized leaves from seedlings not used in herbivore assays within 10-14 days after ambient spore-fall inoculations (above) (Gilbert & Webb 2007).
+We lightly punctured the leaf lamina with a sterile needle (95% EtOH and heat treated) and applied an agar plug with actively growing C. variabilis (P+ treatment), and on a the other selected leaf, an agar plug without the pathogen (P- control).
+Agar plugs were held in place with sterile metal double-prong curl clips (Sally Beauty LLC., Denton, Texas, USA.
+Item number: SBS-292507).
+Leaves with the P+ or P- treatments were misted with sterile water two times a day (morning and afternoon) to maintain moisture.
 After four days, we removed the plugs and took digital photos to analyze leaf area damage using ImageJ [v1.52r; Schneider et al. (2012)].

-4. Replication Statement
+4.0.6 Replication Statement